 I have been very responsive to the needs of the residents of the 4th District.
 I listen to my constituents because I genuinely care about the issues at hand.

-Every neighborhood in the 4th District is unique, however, one thing they all have in common is they care.
+Every neighborhood in the 4th District is unique, however, one thing they all have in common is that they care.
 Our residents are involved and engaged.
-I, with them, am invested in the safety and well-being of of all of our neighbors.
+I, with them, am invested in the safety and well-being of all of our neighbors.

 The focus of economic growth and job creation has many aspects.
-The four main factors of economic growth are land, labor, capital and entrepreneurship.
+The four main factors of economic growth are land, labor, capital, and entrepreneurship.
 As our city grows, our development needs to be well planned and solutions should be specific to the needs of our unique city.
 I owned my own business.
 I know the struggles businesses of all sizes are facing due to labor shortages and increased costs.
-Our city is growing and it is necessary to make sure our growth takes into account the needs our communities have today and tomorrow.
+Our city is growing and it is necessary to make sure our growth takes into account the needs our communities have today and will have tomorrow.